 Designated a Site of Special Scientific Interest, the 18-hole Hankley Common Golf Club and surrounding expanse of native West Surrey heathland are home to thousands of birch, rowan, Scotch pine and oak trees as well as adders, badgers, sand lizards and a delightfully-named rare bird, the Dartford Warbler.
 This is a dry, sandy, links-type course, with fine, free draining turf cut through swathes of heather.
 Opened in 1897 with 9 holes added by James Braid in 1922 and redesigned in 1936 by Harry Colt adding length and changing the routing of the short holes, Hankley Common was described as ‘one of the best inland layouts in Britain’ by Charles Lawrie; high praise from renowned golfer and architect of the Duke’s course at Woburn.

-Real time communication direct from PC to rotor makes the Rain Bird IC System truly unique in the marketplace.
+Real-time communication direct from the Central Control to each rotor makes the Rain Bird IC System truly unique in the industry.
 The mobile interface enables the easy to use Central Control to be accessed from anywhere allowing users to conduct rapid diagnostics and system health checks.
-The timeless compatibility of all Rain Bird Golf irrigation solutions ensures its customers continue to benefit from all advancements in controls or hardware, vital with a 25 to 40-year investment.
-Built to last, the unmatched quality of the equipment is evident from the many installations across the globe.
+The Timeless Compatibility™ of all Rain Bird Golf irrigation solutions ensures its customers continue to benefit from all advancements in controls or hardware, vital with a 25 to 40-year investment.
+Built to last, the Unmatched Quality of the equipment is evident from the many installations across the globe.
 These advantages deliver an unrivaled lower total cost of system ownership for golf clubs of every size and type.

-In overseeing the renovation, Jon brought his experience of irrigation at some of the best-rated courses, in France; as Superintendent at Golf de Morfontaine, Assistant Superintendent at Golf de Joyenval and Waverley Oaks Golf Club in Massachusetts, USA, where he also completed a turfgrass management programme at Rutgers University.
+In overseeing the renovation Course Manager Jon White brought his experience of irrigation at some of the best-rated courses, in France; as Superintendent at Golf de Morfontaine, Assistant Superintendent at Golf de Joyenval and Waverley Oaks Golf Club in Massachusetts, USA, where he also completed a turfgrass management program at Rutgers University.

 Jon explains, “It’s inevitable that some minor, unforeseen issues will arise during the renovation process but adaptability and a high level of workmanship from Ocmis ensured installation went very smoothly.
-Distribution uniformity proved challenging especially on some of our smaller tees at elevation.
-As with any new system, it takes time out in the field to get it dialed in.
-In some places it’s taken us two seasons experimenting with a wide range of nozzles and pressure combinations to ensure we are getting the most from the system and during this process Irritech has been very responsive, making multiple site visits after installation.
+Irritech has been very responsive, making multiple site visits after installation.
 The Rain Bird team has also been excellent throughout, providing technical support to me and my staff to make sure we continue getting the most from our system.”

 Ocmis’ Sales Director Peter Dawson adds, “We had a very experienced team of people working on this project; the same team that also installed the new system on the Ailsa Course at Turnberry.
 Attention to detail and careful planning enabled each golf hole to be returned to Jon after a day or two in full playing condition, with minimum disruption to him and to the Club members.
 Rain Bird equipment works ‘out of the box’ and the reliability allows us to quickly move through the installation.”

-The majority of Jon’s irrigation experience has been with Rain Bird’s satellite and decoder systems of varying age and quality and he acknowledges that with any system, the key is understanding its capabilities and limitations to ensure it’s being used effectively.
+The majority of Jon’s irrigation experience has been with Rain Bird’s satellite and decoder systems of varying age.
+He acknowledges that with any system, the key is understanding its capabilities and limitations to ensure it’s being used effectively.

 “There’s no silver bullet.
-Weather stations and moisture meters are the essential tools we use in our daily decision-making process to determine when and how much we irrigate.
 Ultimately, the more control you have over a given area, the more consistent turf quality will be.
 I’ve been really impressed with the advancements of the Stratus II™ Central Control software and IC System, especially the MI and real-time system health check capabilities.

 What we have at Hankley Common today gives us uniformity of coverage and the control we need to use our water resource effectively and a solid foundation for improving the overall quality of the course in future years.
 We set high standards and so our goal is always to exceed the expectations of our members and guests.”